01./02. September 2018

 Little Maggie from Denmark, "Malwine vom Belauer See" (Dowiti's Ice Age x Ilse vom Belauer See) was show in Junior Class.
-She got "Very good 2".
-All bitches shown in this class received "Very good".
+She got "Excellent 2".

 I showed myself "Ilse vom Belauer See" (Trebron Finow x Desperados Charlotta At Belauer See) in Open Class.
 She got "Excellent 3" with a really nice report.

 "Ludwig vom Belauer See" (Calvdale Night Court x Desperados Charlotta At Belauer See) was also shown in Junior Class which he won with "Excellent 1" and J-CAC-VDH and J-CAC-Club.
 He was also Best Junior of the English Springer Spaniels at this show.

 I am very glad that this year again a Spaniel "vom Belauer See" joined the German Bundessieger Trial in Rally Obedience.

 Last year "Jolanthe vom Belauer See", mother of our current O-litter, was successful.
 This year her litter brother "Jakob vom Belauer See" started and gained 87/100 Points.
 From 60 teams he was

 Already more than a month ago I have been again to the UK to North Yorkshire and Lancashire.

 Beside a car accident everything went really well.

 I had decided for a multiple mating by Ewtor Mac Ewan At Nadavin and Nadavin Rothesey.
 Now we hope for a nice litter middle of June.

 In case you would like to see more photos of this brilliant trip to beautiful regions of England please have a look at the News page in German.
 You find it here.